Last updated: Dec-11-2024

 parameter to true

-, this will look for a file using the following naming convention:
+, this looks for a file using the following naming convention:

 <video public id>-chapters.vtt